Home

 ninja, [Optional]

-We used ninja for faster building.
+We use ninja for faster building.
+That's safe to build cmdr-cxx without it.

 Other Options